XenoX352/website-ucp-samp-open.mp/README.md

 ## About The Project

-The **UCP Website** is a full‑stack web application designed to give your players complete control over their in‑game experience.
+The **UCP Website** is a professional full‑stack web application designed to give your players complete control over their in‑game experience.
 From managing characters and vehicles to tracking donations and referrals, everything is presented in a clean, modern interface enhanced by **Tailwind CSS** and enriched with over **2,000 Bootstrap Icons**.

-> **Why this UCP?**
-> Because a traditional control panel should not look boring.
-We combined the power of React for seamless interactivity, Express for robust API, and a design system that adapts to any device.
+> **Why this UCP?** > Traditional control panels shouldn't be boring.
+This platform combines the interactive performance of React, a highly secure **Argon2** encryption layer, and a robust **MySQL** relational database designed to scale seamlessly with your server's player base.

 ---